Tomlee03bu/hw01-fireball/README.md

 ## Blooper
-Just was funny when testing with amplitude for the masks
+Just thought it was funny when testing with amplitude for the masks

 ![Calcifer_Horrified](Calcifer_Horrified.png)